xod-wow/LiteButtonAuras/README.md

 1. doesn't show holy power/chi/combo points/soul shards.
 1. doesn't handle macros that change the unit (always assumes target).

-AdiButtonAuras seems to be maintained again no longer being maintained, but I hope it returns for all the people who want the extra features it provides.
+AdiButtonAuras seems to be maintained again, so if you want more of those excellent features give it a look.

 ## Options Panel